majidakbari/mail-service/readme.md

 * LogRepositoryUnitTests
 * APIResponseUnitTests
 * FileHelperUnitTests

-You can run each group individually by passing `--group {groupName}` to phpunit command.
-Of course it is possible to develop many more test cases for this application.
+* LogServiceUnitTests

-To run tests, in the terminal type the following command:
+To run tests, in the terminal enter the following command:
 ```bash
 docker-compose exec app vendor/bin/phpunit
 ```
+You can run each group individually by passing `--group {groupName}` to phpunit command.
+Of course it is possible to create many more test cases for this application.

 * Notice: There are some tests that rely on database.
 It is possible to use `in-memory database` to make sure that the database is empty and clean but it costs a lot.
 So please make sure that the database (`logs` table) is empty before you run tests.

 ## Technical discussions (Images/Containers)